-Remember you will also need all the applicable gaskets and parts.
+You should replace other parts such as the timing chain guides, timing chain tensioner, ect while you're in there.
+Remember you will need all the applicable gaskets.
 Parts fitment depends on model and year.

 With the front cover removed, you can start the important part of the job and get the chain replaced.
 Before removing the old chains, you want to get everything in position.
 The crankshaft will need to turned so that the timing mark on the crankshaft sprocket is at the 4 o'clock position.
 You need to then look at the camshaft sprockets and be sure the left bank has the "L" at the top of the sprocket and the right bank has the "R" at the top of the sprocket.
 If they are at the bottom and upside down, you need to rotate the crankshaft an additional 180 degrees.
 At this point, you should no longer have to move the crankshaft and doing so with the chain off could bend valves.
 You'll need to access to the camshaft tools I mentioned to acquire before starting this project, you can now install them.